 After you fill out a contact form, we will email you additional information and assign you an enrollment advisor.
 Each person takes a different amount of time and we are here to assist you.
 Once you have all requirements ready, we will start the enrollment process and send you the needed documentation and payment instructions for you to enroll.

 Volunteering takes persistence, patience, and leadership skills.
 It can be hard to not get frustrated when you do not see an immediate result of your actions as we are trying to establish long-term, sustainable solutions.

-We encourage you to get the most out of the experience of being here and also of traveling abroad.
+We encourage you to get the most out of the experience of being here and of traveling abroad.
 However, we will encourage you to design your activities within the framework of the program and project.
 During your training period here in the USA, depending on your team’s organization, you can have time for investigations.
 There are no holidays during the program.

 Yes, your friends and family are welcome to visit you on campus.
 We just ask that you notify the staff ahead of time so their visit can be arranged.

 You may have to learn basic Portuguese if you decide to do the Brazil program or to go to Mozambique.
-In the case of the 9 month program, you will need to learn basic Spanish.

 At One World Center, you will be fully engaged in community life.
 You will live here on Campus and be part of all activities and decisions.
 The studies and courses are organized in teams.
 Together with your team leader, you and your team will design what to study each week and how to reach the goals.
 On top of those studies, the staff will give courses on general topics regarding current issues.
 You will be part of running the institution every day, from cooking, cleaning, and working in keeping the Campus.
 All participants have a responsibility area and run the routines as well as implement projects and actions to practice their leadership and mobilization skills.